ChalmersGU-data-structure-courses/lab-system/README.md

 Double-check that the official project has the correct content.
 The student projects will be derived from it.

-Initialize the local grading repository using
+Initialize the local collection repository using
 ```
 lab.repo_init()
 ```